 Millions of Americans from all income levels and age groups own stocks that pay dividends.
-And dividends are an important component of shareholder value for the shareholder-owned electric utility industry.
+And dividends are an important component of shareholder value for the investor-owned electric utility industry.
 Today’s low dividend tax rates make dividend-paying companies, like electric companies, more attractive to investors.
 This helps to increase the value of utility stocks and lowers the cost of capital, which is critical for electric companies at this time of rising capital expenditures.

 On January 1, 2013, Congress passed the American Taxpayer Relief Act of 2012, which prevented the nation from going over the “fiscal cliff.”
 As part of this legislation, dividend tax rates, which would have reverted to ordinary income tax levels in 2013, were kept low and were permanently linked to the tax rates for capital gains.